-Celestine Beasley [01:05:15] Not what they can do for me, but what they do for their self.
-I figured I done lived these, all of these years, and if I can look back and says, well, I did a good job in raising 'em.
-That's something I’m very thankful for.
+Celestine Beasley [01:05:15] Not what they can do for me, but what they’ll do for themselves.
+I figured I didn’t live these—all of these years, and if I can look back and says, Well, I did a good job in raising them, that’s something I’m very thankful for.

-Lauren Lee [01:05:37] And my last thing is from when you were a child to now, what, you know, are the biggest things that you see that have changed and a lot of, you know, different things that you might have changed about yourself and, you know, to change them?
+Lauren Lee [01:05:37] And my last thing is from when you were a child to now, what, you know, are the biggest things that you see that have changed and a lot of, you know, different things that you might have changed about yourself and, you know, the changing of the time?

-Celestine Beasley [01:05:55] Well, you said myself.
-Now, I can look back and wish I had did some things different.
+Celestine Beasley [01:05:56] Well, you said myself; now, I can look back and wish I had’ve did some things different.
 For instance, I got married at an early age.
 I wish I had went on and went to college.
-And after I got grown, I made a pretty good life for myself, but it was hard work.
-If I had went to college and got...
-Even if I hadn’t went the whole four years, I would have been prepared.
-I wouldn’t have had to go back to school and having children to raise so I can make a living.
-So if I had’ve did that different...
+After I got grown, I made a pretty good life for myself, but it was hard work.
+If I had’ve went to college and got—even if I hadn’t went the whole four years, I would’ve been prepared.
+I wouldn’t have had to go back to school and having children to raise just so I can make a living.
+So if I had’ve did that different—

 Celestine Beasley [01:07:01] Yeah, that’s true.

-Emma Yanoshik Wing [01:07:21] In Mississippi, did your parents own the land that you farmed?
+Emma Yanoshik Wing [01:07:18] Just—in Mississippi, did your parents own the land that you farmed?

 Celestine Beasley [01:07:24] No, they leased it.

-Celestine Beasley [01:07:26] Oh, I’m sorry.
+Celestine Beasley [01:07:28] Oh, I’m sorry.
 No, they didn’t own it.
-They leased it, just like people lease things now?
-They leased the land.
+They leased it.
+Just like people lease things now, they leased the land.
 They had to pay so much rent on it each year.
-Some of the peoples down there, they would work your land on half, you know, you get a certain percentage of what they raise.
+Some of the peoples down there, they would work your land on half—you know, you get a certain percentage of what they raise.
 But my mom didn’t believe in that.
-If this one didn’t act right and wouldn't lease, let her lease it and pay them so much, she’d go to somebody else.
+If this one didn’t act right and would let her lease it and pay them so much, she’d go to somebody else.
 But we never owned the land where we were living at when I was a child.
-She had property down there where she was born at.
-But you couldn’t raise stuff.
+She had property down there where she was born at, but you couldn’t raise stuff.
 It was too hilly.
-It was sandy, the dirt was.
-You couldn’t raise stuff as well as you did in the part of the South where I was born and raised at.
+It was sandy.
+The dirt was—you couldn’t raise stuff as well as you did in the part of the South where I was born and raised at.

-Celestine Beasley [01:08:58] No, you would sell it.
+Celestine Beasley [01:08:59] No, you would sell it.
 You would sell the cotton.
-We kept some to take and get a bush, beat it to thin it out to make quilts, you line cloth and put it up and quilt it.
+We kept some to take, and we’d get a bush, beat it to thin it out to make quilts.
+Line—you line cloth and put it up and quilt it.
 But that’s how you made your money is selling the cotton and the seeds.

-Emma Yanoshik Wing [01:09:37] What were some of the things that you did for fun when you were growing up?
+Emma Yanoshik Wing [01:09:33] What were some of the things that you did for fun when you were growing up in Mississippi?

-Celestine Beasley [01:09:44] Uh, nothing.
-Played with the older kids.
-I didn’t know what it was to...
-Unless we'd go to the little town where I live was the city.
-The little town, wasn’t nothing to do, 'cause that’s where we went to school at.
+Celestine Beasley [01:09:47] Nothing.
+Play with the other kids.
+I didn’t know what it was to—unless we go to the little town—well, it was a city.
+The little town, there wasn’t nothing to do because that’s where we went to school at.
 That’s where we went to church at.
-There was a couple of stores that we would go to.
-But it wasn’t nowhere to have no fun.
+It was a couple of stores that we would go to, but it wasn’t nowhere to have no fun.

-Emma Yanoshik Wing [01:10:20] And just the last question.
-You mentioned getting married as opposed to going to Cleveland, but where did you finish up your 10th and 11th grade.
+Emma Yanoshik Wing [01:10:21] And just the last question.
+You mentioned getting married as opposed to going to Cleveland, but where did you finish up your tenth and eleventh grade?

 Celestine Beasley [01:10:29] Here.

-Celestine Beasley [01:10:35] Washington Irving is the only one I can remember.
-Because when I went to take up my training for nursing, I went...
-It was a place they called Manpower.
-That’s where I went, and I was a single mom at the time when I went to school for nursing.
+Celestine Beasley [01:10:36] Washington Irving is the only one I can remember because when I went to take up my training for nursing, I went—it was a place they called Manpower.
+That’s where I went.
+And I was a single mom at the time when I went to school for nursing.
 I did get married later.
-But having the children, I couldn’t...
-I couldn't go to school like a lot of peoples went 'cause I would have to go backwards and forward.
+But having the children, I couldn’t go to school like a lot of peoples went because I would have to go backwards and forward.
 I couldn’t go off to no college.
-But Manpower would take you and school you and then help you find a job.
-But I....
-Where they wanted, where they would put you, I wouldn’t take it.
+But Manpower would take you and school you and then find you—help you find a job.
+But I—where they wanted—where they would put you, I wouldn’t take it.
 They wanted me to go to Huron Road Hospital to work.
 I refused to do it.
-I told 'em I would find a job on my own, and I did.
-I went to Mount Sinai and showed 'em my papers.
-And only thing they told me, well we don’t have nothing right now.
-Then I went to University the same day.
-And the next day, I went downtown, here in Cleveland, and when I got back home, my son had called me and told me they had a job for me if I was interested.
-So I went and I taken it.
-And I stayed there from ‘68 to ‘83.
-And the very lady that told me they wouldn’t take me, say they don’t hire people to go to this school, I said, well, they gonna have to tell their self once I’m going, so I went.
+I told them I would find a job on my own, and I did.
+I went to Mount Sinai and showed them my papers.
+And the only thing they told me: I don’t have nothing right now.
+Then, I went to university the same day, and the next day, I went downtown here in Cleveland.
+And when I got back home, Mount Sinai had called me and told me they had a job for me if I was interested.
+So I went, and I taken it, and I stayed there from ‘68 to ‘83.
+And the very lady that told me they wouldn’t take me said, They don’t hire peoples go through this school.
+I said, Well, they gonna have to tell me their self once I’m going.
+So I went.

-Celestine Beasley [01:12:55] I got hired.
-And the very lady that told me that, I was working and I was walking down the hall on the eighth floor and I laughed.
+Celestine Beasley [01:12:58] I got hired.
+And the very lady that told me that—I was working, and I was walking down the hall on the eighth floor, and I laughed.
 Somebody said something, and I laughed.
 And she was in one of the rooms talking to someone that was sick.
-And she heard my laugh and she recognized it, and she come out and she says, You working!
+And she heard my laugh, and she recognized it.
+And she come out, and she says, You working?
 I said, Yes, I am.
 She said, I wouldn’t have believed it.
-She said, that shows you what your determination...
-You had the faith and you went out on it and you succeeded, and I did.
+She said, That shows you what’s your determination.
+You had your faith, and you went out on it, and you succeeded.
+And I did.
 Something else?

-Celestine Beasley [01:13:47] You’re welcome.
+Celestine Beasley [01:13:47] All right.
+You’re welcome.
 I just hope it’ll be something that is interesting to somebody.